Class of 2011

 Emily Williard Nardone, MSN'11, is a family nurse practitioner in Nashville (2017).

-Ken Nelson III, MSN’11, DNP’13, was interviewed in January 2020 by WFRV about the early stages of coronavirus in the United States.
-He served as moderator for the VUSN DNP Know Your Value program that month, and was interviewed in September by Up North News about the rising number of COVID-19 cases in rural areas of Wisconsin.
-Ken is a member of the VUSN Alumni Association Board and chief nursing officer at both HSHS St. Vincent and St. Mary's Hospitals in Green Bay.
+Ken Nelson, MSN'11, DNP'13, moderated the VUSN Alumni Board's annual DNP Know Your Value in March 2021 and in April, was a panelist for "Leadership in the Time of Coronavirus: Stories from the Top," part of the VUSN Dore to Door Alumni Forum.
+He was interviewed in January 2020 by WFRV about the early stages of coronavirus in the United States.
+He served as moderator for DNP Know Your Value that month, and was interviewed in September by Up North News about the rising number of COVID-19 cases in rural areas of Wisconsin.
+Ken is chief nursing officer at both HSHS Saint Vincent and Saint Mary's Hospitals in Green Bay.

-Heather Whaley O’Dell, BA’09, MSN’11, MMHC’16, presented “Multispecialty Collaboration Benefits: Efforts at Expanding Donor Pools,” during Vanderbilt University Medical Center’s 2018 Octoberfest and spoke at VUMC Aprilfest in 2016.
-She is advanced practice manager for abdominal transplant in the Vanderbilt Transplant Center in Nashville.
+Heather Whaley O'Dell, BA'09, MSN'11, MMHC'16, presented "Multispecialty Collaboration Benefits: Efforts at Expanding Donor Pools," during Vanderbilt University Medical Center's 2018 Octoberfest and spoke at VUMC Aprilfest in 2016.
+She is advanced practice manager for abdominal transplant in the Vanderbilt Transplant Center.

 Elizabeth Ogunnaike, MSN'11, DNP'17, was recognized in The World in a January 2018 story about Southern Coos Health Center in Bandon, Oregon, where she is nurse practitioner.

-Shaunna Parker, MSN’11, co-authored “Sexual Violence Screening for Women across the Lifespan,” published in Advances in Family Practice Nursing in May 2020, and “A Summer Professional Immersion in Nursing Program for Underrepresented Minority Undergraduate Students,” published in the Journal of Nursing Education in October.
+Shaunna Parker, MSN'11, is co-author of "Creating Collaborative Relationships with Historically Black Colleges and Universities: An Approach to Diversifying the Nursing Workforce," published in Nurse Educator in April 2021, and "Opioid Use Disorder Screening for Women across the Lifespan," published in Advances in Family Practice Nursing in May.
+She co-authored "Smoking and Maternal Health: Evidence that Female Infertility Can Be Attributed to Smoking and Improved with Smoking Cessation," in that same issue.
+Shaunna was moderator for "Building Organizational Resilience in Turbulent Times," in September, part of the VUSN Dore to Door Alumni Forum, and co-presented, "Opioid Use Disorder Screening across the Women's Health Lifespan," at the National Association of Nurse Practitioners in Women's Health conference in October.
+She is co-author of "Generational Learning Preferences," published in American Nurse in December.
+Shaunna co-authored "Sexual Violence Screening for Women across the Lifespan," published in Advances in Family Practice Nursing in May 2020, and "A Summer Professional Immersion in Nursing Program for Underrepresented Minority Undergraduate Students," published in the Journal of Nursing Education in October.
 She was interviewed by VUMC Reporter in July 2018 for an article about VUSN hosting undergraduate students from Fisk and Vanderbilt universities and the Undergraduate Health Sciences Academy at Morehouse School of Medicine.
 The programs expose them to nursing as a career choice.
 Shaunna participated in a VUSN women's health nurse practitioner alumni panel in August 2017.
-She is a member of the VUSN Alumni Board and instructor at VUSN
+She is an instructor at VUSN and a member of the VUSN Alumni Board.

-Courtney Young Pitts, MSN’09, DNP’11, was interviewed in February 2020 by Diverse Issues in Higher Education about two Health Resources and Services Administration grants received by VUSN to grow the number of nurse practitioners in rural, underserved areas that lack primary care providers.
-She welcomed a boy in June and edited an e-book, Sexually Transmitted Infections, An Issue of Nursing Clinics, published by Elsevier Health Sciences in August.
-Courtney co-authored and “Pharmacologic Management of Human Immunodeficiency Virus and Common Chronic Conditions,” in The Journal for Nurse Practitioners in March 2019, and presented “HIV and Primary Care: Clinical Updates for the Nurse Practitioner,” and a poster, “Hand Pain during and after Pregnancy,” at the American Association of Nursing Practitioners conference in June.
-That October, she co-authored “A Checklist for Faculty and Preceptor to Enhance the Nurse Practitioner Student Clinical Experience,” published in Journal of the American Association of Nurse Practitioners .
-She co-authored “Writing a Diversity and Inclusivity Statement: Guidelines for Nursing Programs and Faculty,” published in November by Nurse Educator .
-Courtney welcomed a son in August 2017.
+Courtney Young Pitts, MSN'09, DNP'11 , co-authored "Forty Years of HIV Care: Optimism and Challenges," in The Journal for Nurse Practitioners in January 2022 and wrote a guest editorial in the same issue.
+She was a panelist for "Supporting Nursing Students of Color: Success Strategies from Academia to Practice," in February, part of the VUSN Dore to Door Alumni Forum, and, in March, was quoted in the Fort Campbell Courier for "Vanderbilt, BACH Open Doors for Nursing Students through Leadership Tour."
+She co-presented, "Promoting Health Equity in Rural and Underserved Communities," at the National Organization of Nurse Practitioner Faculties conference in April, and "Unravelling Bias and Building Cultural Sensitivity in Day-to-day Work Culture," at the Association of Clinicians for the Underserved STAR² Center's workforce symposium in May.
+Courtney co-authored "Building a Culturally Responsive Workforce: Faculty of Color in Nursing Education," published in The Journal for Nurse Practitioners that month, and was promoted to professor at VUSN in June.
+Courtney co-presented, "Pharmacologic Management of Human Immunodeficiency Virus and Common Chronic Conditions," at a preconference workshop of the National Nurse Practitioner Symposium in July.
+Courtney was named a 2021 Rising Star Nurse Leader in February by the Tennessee Action Coalition, Tennessee Nurses Association and Tennessee Hospital Association, and was inducted as a fellow of the American Association of Nurse Practitioners in June.
+That month, she co-presented, "Bolstering Diversity in the Health Professions Applicants' Pool," at the Academic Units for Primary Care Training and Enhancement Conference.
+In August, Courtney was appointed for a four-year term to the National Advisory Council for Nursing Education and Practice by the U.S. Secretary of the Department of Health and Human Services, and co-presented, "Connecting with Readers through Diversity, Inclusivity and Equity," at the International Association of Nursing Editors conference.
+Courtney was interviewed in February 2020 by Diverse Issues in Higher Education about two Health Resources and Services Administration grants received by VUSN to grow the number of nurse practitioners in rural, underserved areas that lack primary care providers.
+She welcomed a baby in June and edited an e-book, Sexually Transmitted Infections, An Issue of Nursing Clinics, published by Elsevier Health Sciences in August.
+Courtney co-authored and "Pharmacologic Management of Human Immunodeficiency Virus and Common Chronic Conditions," in The Journal for Nurse Practitioners in March 2019, and presented "HIV and Primary Care: Clinical Updates for the Nurse Practitioner," and a poster, "Hand Pain during and after Pregnancy," at the AANP conference in June.
+That October, she co-authored "A Checklist for Faculty and Preceptor to Enhance the Nurse Practitioner Student Clinical Experience," published in Journal of the American Association of Nurse Practitioners .
+She co-authored "Writing a Diversity and Inclusivity Statement: Guidelines for Nursing Programs and Faculty," published in November by Nurse Educator .
+Courtney welcomed a baby in August 2017.

 Jennifer Prager, MSN'11, is an assistant in medicine specializing in endocrinology at Vanderbilt University Medical Center (2020).

-Angela Quinn, MSN’11, was elected to the American Health Council Nursing Board in 2018.
-She owns Mobile Skin Screening in Phoenix, Arizona.
+Angela Quinn, MSN'11, was elected to the American Health Council Nursing Board in 2018.
+She is owner and provider at Mobile Skin Screening in Phoenix.

 KarlaAnne Rella, MSN'11, joined the medical staff of Penobscot Community Health Care in Bangor, Maine, in July 2015, as a pediatric nurse practitioner.